Death by Fortran Common Block

 Reflection in 2024

 We had planned with professor Halonen to proceed with full variational vibrational analysis of the Arsine-molecule by extending another Fortran-program he had written.
 The initial perturbation-theory calculation with the ANFF-program was supposed to be the initial "quick" step preceding the full vibration-rotation calculation.
 It was somewhat disappointing that after three months of struggling with various problems with the software, even the initial step was not completed.
-While we were able to agree on changing the project in the end (the next one being successful and subject of a later article), the failure to get significant process with this one did have an lingering negative impact on my self-esteem and enthusiasm related to Physical Chemistry.
+While we were able to agree on changing the project in the end (the next one leading to success with the Infia software), the failure to get significant process with this one did have an lingering negative impact on my self-esteem and enthusiasm related to Physical Chemistry.

-Perhaps the combination of known up-front challenges - Halonens trip in the USA, lack of local support, my lack of studies in advanced Physical Chemistry courses, my lack of experience with Fortran - should have made me request some easier project to start with instead of accepting this more ambitious project from Halonen.
+Perhaps the combination of known up-front challenges - Halonen's trip in the USA, lack of local support, my lack of studies in advanced Physical Chemistry courses, my lack of experience with Fortran plus the low quality, complexity and lack of documentation of the ANFF program - should have made me request some easier project to start with instead of accepting this more ambitious project from Halonen.
 Especially considering that I had already had the earlier summer-work project grinding down in a dead-end with no results except slowly increasing stress-level.
-But I was still too enthustiastic and optimistic to say no, especially when my lack of experience also meant that I was not aware of the biggest problems that were lurking behind the corner - the unknown unknowns - like the unbelievable compexity of increasing array dimensions in a program like ANFF.
+But I was still too enthusiastic and optimistic to say no, especially when my lack of experience also meant that I was not aware of the biggest problems that were lurking behind the corner - the dreadful unknown unknowns - like the unbelievable complexity and brittleness of increasing array dimensions in a Fortran common-block architecture of ANFF program.

 Regarding the steep learning curve on vibrational theory (especially related to the molecular coordinate systems, symmetry, force-fields and related transformations), it might have been more productive in the end for me to just read more books and articles on the basic theory instead trying to ask questions with email from Halonen with all the limitations of email.
 But that might not have been easy path either.